jamiechong/revisionize/readme.txt

 == Changelog ==

+= 1.2.2 =
+* New add filter to allow developers to customize button text.
+Thanks @robbiepaul.

 = 1.2.1 =
 * Fix issue where post titles containing ampersands are escaped when a revision is scheduled with cron.
 Thanks @piscis.